Smenkhkare: Smenkhkare Hall

 While there are few monuments or artifacts that attest to Smenkhkare's existence, there is a major addition to the Amarna palace complex that bears his name.
 It was built in approximately Year 15 and was likely built for a significant event related to him.

 Theories of timing of Smenkhkare's reign

 Academic consensus has yet to be reached about when exactly Smenkhkare ruled as pharaoh and where he falls in the timeline of Amarna.
 In particular, the confusion of his identity compared to that of Pharaoh Neferneferuaten has led to considerable academic debate about the order of kings in the late Amarna Period.
 Aidan Dodson suggests that Smenkhkare did not have a sole reign and only served as Akhenaten's co-regent for about a year around Regnal Year 13.
-However, James Peter Allen depicts Smenkhkare as successor to Neferneferuaten and Marc Gabolde has suggested that after Smenkhkare's reign, Meritaten succeeded him as Neferneferuaten.
+James Peter Allen once depicted Smenkhkare as the successor to Neferneferuaten in 2009. and Marc Gabolde has suggested that after Smenkhkare's reign, Meritaten succeeded him as Neferneferuaten.
+But after the discovery of a Year 16 date for Akhenaten's Great King's Wife, Nefertiti, which established that she was still alive in Akhenaten's Year 16, Professor J.P.
+Allen updated his opinion and accepted the hypothesis that Neferneferuaten must be Nefertiti herself in a published GM 249 (2016) paper titled “The Amarna Succession Revised":